-Every photographer dreams of having a steady flow of clients that respect their artistic vision and with whom they can work with long-term.
+Every photographer dreams of having a steady flow of clients that respect their artistic vision and with whom they can work long-term.
 Clients that respect your work and are therefore happy to pay profitable prices.
-Building a steady stream of clients takes time but will allow you to worry less about paying the bills and making ends meet, which in turn affords you the freedom to focus on your art and work on the projects you actually enjoy instead of having to accept any job you can get.
+Building a steady stream of clients takes time but will allow you to worry less about paying the bills and making ends meet, which in turn affords you the freedom to focus on your art and work on the projects you enjoy instead of having to accept any job you can get.

 If you're still struggling to get new clients or even your first clients, know that it doesn't have to be this way and that there are things you can learn to get out of this unfortunate situation.
 In this guide you'll learn about: